 O ye devout tigers!
 Fanatical panthers!
-Who have so great a contempt for thine sect that thou thinkst thou can only support it by butchers, if thou were capable of reason I would question thee, I would ask thee, why thou sacrificeth us, we who are the fathers of fathers thine?
+Who have so great a contempt for your sect that you think you can only support it by butchers, if you were capable of reason I would question you, I would ask you, why you sacrifice us, we who are the fathers of your fathers?

 What could you say if I said, ‘Your God was of our religion?’
 He was born a Jew, and was circumcised as all other Jews; he received, by your own confession, the baptism of John a Jew, which was an ancient Jewish ceremony, a customary ablution, a ceremony to which we subject our neophytes: he fulfilled all the duties of our ancient law; he lived a Jew, died a Jew, and you burned us because we are Jews.]